Cross River gorilla: Habitat

 The Cross River gorilla is not only a critically endangered subspecies, as labeled by the IUCN, International Union for Conservation of Nature, but is under studied.
-The limited territories of their natural wildlife has led to that Cross River gorillas are approximately 200 km away from other gorilla populations.
+The limited territories of their natural population have led Cross River gorillas to be isolated approximately 200 km away from other gorilla populations.
 This region is around the Nigeria-Cameroon border in which there are highland areas creating geographic restrictions for these gorillas.
-During the 20th century, Cross River Gorillas were known to roam low land localities, however, due to habitat loss and other human made factors such as resource exploitation, Cross River Gorillas were driven to inhabit only hill areas.
+During the 20th century, Cross River gorillas were known to roam lowland localities, however, due to habitat loss and other human-made factors such as resource exploitation, Cross River gorillas were driven to inhabit only hill areas.
 This led to a decrease of resource availability as well as land availability.

-Most of the habit regions for Cross River gorillas are legally protected due to their critically endangered status.
-However, there are still areas that are not like between the Kagwene Mountain and Upper Mbulu, and around Mone North.
+Most of the regions inhabited by Cross River gorillas are legally protected due to the species' critically endangered status.
+However, there are still areas that are not, like between the Kagwene Mountain and Upper Mbulu, and around Mone North.